 Demonic possession is also known as spirit possession.
 What some people first learned about demonic possession came from the movie The Exorcist.
-Yet, in spite of the subsequent portrayal of demons possessing humans through an unprecedented number of movies and television shows, few people actually understand this phenomenon.
+However, reports of demonic possession can be found throughout history, starting as early as the ancient Sumerian culture.
+In many religions, demons are evil spirits.

 Possession by Dybbuk in Judaism

 While folklore suggests Dybbuks possess people, one of the most interesting documented cases of a Dybbuk involves the possession of an object.
 The Dybbuk Box is a famous object that is believed to be possessed by a Dybbuk.
-In fact, it is the real life object that inspired the movie The Possession
+In fact, it is the real life object that inspired the movie The Possession.

 The Dybbuk Box, which is an antique wine cabinet, has gone through multiple owners, and each has described odd circumstances when they are in possession of the wine cabinet such as burning red eyes, insect infestations, and terrible luck.

 The Vatican released updated guidelines with regard to possession in 1999.
 These guidelines include signs indicating an exorcism might be needed and provide common symptoms of possession.
-According to the guidelines the church must first rule out mental, psychological, or physical illness.
+According to the guidelines, the church must first rule out mental, psychological, or physical illness.
 After ruling out illness and non-spiritual causes, signs and symptoms may include:

 - Personality changes in the victim, such as flying into unprovoked rages, speaking in tongues, or attacking others.